CitruzSquared/essays/Orbits.md

 $(a \cos E - ae, b \sin E, 0)$.
 Thus our problem is solved.

-However, there is one way of describing our orbit.
+However, there is another way of describing our orbit.
 That is, with the angle the object has travelled since periapsis, and the distance from the focus to the object.
 This angle ( $\angle BFP$, denoted $\theta$ ) is called the **true anomaly**.
 It is described by the formula:
 $\cos \theta = (\cos E - e)/(1 - e\cos E)$.